![]() |

 whole business and personal life.

-The principles make you think about your own life and how you can improve it,
+It's a moving and powerful story.
+The principles make you think about your own life and how you can improve it, how you can influence others for good, and how to live life to the full.

 POP! - Sam Horn